strainer/Fdrandom.js/antisort.md

 Antisorting
 -----------

-In as much as sorting entails moving most similar items together into a simple incremental pattern, "antisorting" describes moving items out of a simple pattern and ensuring the most similar members are not placed close to each other.
+In as much as sorting entails moving most *similar items together* into a simple incremental pattern, "antisorting" might describe the opposite - moving items out of a simple pattern and ensuring the most similar items are *not placed close to each other*.

-An obvious use for this is media playlist shuffling where listeners can take exception to tracks playing coincidentaly bearby.
+An obvious use for this is media playlist shuffling where people can take exception to tracks playing coincidentally close.
 It might also be used to tweak the sampling of ordered data when using a small window/sample size.

 Functions `antisort` and `aindex` are designed for this:
 * `antisort(inarray, ..opts)` 'super-shuffles' arrays out of order.
 * `aindex(array or length, ..opts)` returns an 'antisorted index' for accessing arrays out of order.

-The functions can target elements input indices (which works on any ordered array of the same length ), or elements numeric values such as song numbers, song quality ratings, ages or sizes (which works on the particular distribution of those values).
-The output will be quite randomly shuffled or indexed except items of similar value (or position) will not be located next to each other.
+The functions can re-arrange by elements input indices (which works on any ordered arrays of the same length), or by elements numeric values such as song quality ratings, ages or sizes (which works on the particular distribution of those values).
+The output will be quite randomly shuffled or indexed **except** items of similar value (or source position) will not be located next to each other.
 The algorithm used is basically a random shuffle followed by fuzzy checking and swapping values until all are clear.

 The minimum distance ensured between consecutive values is generated automatically and works out as approximately 9% of the total range.
 Half the 'immediate-neighbour' distance is also ensured between '2-doors-away' neighbours.
-So for an antisort of a simple list running 0 to 100 eg `antiList=pot.aindex(100)`, the auto minimum separation between consecutive elements will be 8 or 9 ,and min separation between '2-away' elements will be 4 or 5.
+So for an antisort of a simple list running 0 to 100 eg `antiList=pot.aindex(100)`, the auto-minimum-separation between consecutive elements will be 8 or 9 ,and min-separation between '2-away' elements will be 4 or 5.

 The functions can try to antisort any array of numeric values, the minimum separation drops when the values are less diverse (or smaller).